 - Succumbing to the temptation of siding with direct reports rather than the organisation: “I know what you mean – it’s dreadful, isn’t it?”

-Minimising your shadow, and becoming a clear, unambiguous beacon of light, begins with knowing yourself and surfacing any conscious or unconscious blockers you may be holding.
+Becoming a clear, unambiguous beacon of light, begins with knowing yourself and surfacing any conscious or unconscious blockers you may be holding.
 Being clear about your thoughts and feelings enables you to deal with them and avoid them leaking out to others when you don’t want them to.

 Also, get regular honest feedback from a trusted colleague to help you see when you are being a beacon of light, or casting a negative shadow.